-Amazingly he will be joined by Biology, Chemistry and Computer Science student Connor Doyle, who has also secured his place at Cambridge University, to study Natural Sciences at Girton College after achieving A* in subjects.
+Many of the class of 2019 have secured places at top universities or got the qualifications to land their dream jobs, including Biology, Chemistry and Mathematics student Connor Doyle who has secured his place at Cambridge University, to study Natural Sciences at Girton College, after achieving A* in all subjects.

 In addition, 74 students achieved triple distinctions grades in the Extended National Diploma qualifications, with 30 students achieving the highest possible grade profile of triple distinction stars (D*D*D*) which is the equivalent to three A* at A level.

-The excellent results for 2019 top of an incredible year for the College which was named the Top Training Provider in Wales and second in the entire UK for Teaching by the School Leavers Awards.
+The excellent results for 2019 top off an incredible year for the College which was named the Top Training Provider in Wales and second in the entire UK for Teaching by the School Leavers Awards.

 Mark Dacey, Chief Executive Officer and Principal of NPTC Group of Colleges said:

-“Once again we can celebrate the fact that we are a top achieving college with some remarkable results and talented students.
+“Once again we can celebrate the fact that we are a top-achieving college with some remarkable results and talented students.
 Their success is down to hard work and dedication.
-We care about their future and with the support of our incredible staff and investment in facilities, we can look forward to building on this success.”
+We care about their future and with the support of our incredible staff and investment in facilities we can look forward to building on this success.”

 Jeremy Miles AM for Neath added:

 “Congratulations to all students who are receiving results across Neath today.
-Once again, I am extremely proud that young people from this area are showing the rest of Wales just how brilliant they are."
+Once again, I am extremely proud that young people from this area are showing the rest of Wales just how brilliant they are.

 “Academic performance is a culmination of many factors and influences.
 Not least the role of dedicated staff and parents who collectively, provide the support, belief and guidance to improve young people’s lives.
-This year’s performance reflects that commitment to achieving academic results of the highest standard."
+This year’s performance reflects that commitment to achieving academic results of the highest standard.